TMS-Namespace/Outlook-Mail-Segmenter/README.md

 However, there are places for more optimization.
 And of course, turning some options off may lead to significantly less processing time.

 ## Dependencies

-It build with .Net Core 3.1, and :
+It build with .Net Framework 5, and :

 > Microsoft.Office.Interop.Outlook.dll, v 15.0.4569.1507

  usually installed along with MS Office, and can be found in GAC.
-If you will face problems with it and .Net Core, check out [this answer](https://stackoverflow.com/questions/58130446/net-core-3-0-and-ms-office-interop)
+If you will face problems with it and .Net, check out [this answer](https://stackoverflow.com/questions/58130446/net-core-3-0-and-ms-office-interop)

 > HtmlAgilityPack Nuget Package, v 1.11.37